Registered Climate Smart Community: The Village passed the Climate Smart Communities Pledge in order to become a registered community in May 2018.

 This page has a list of actions that the task force has already completed.
 The title of each of these actions is hyperlinked to the corresponding page on the official Climate Smart Communities program website for more information, a short description of each action is included, and other documentation may be included for you to download.
+The actions are listed in order of completion, from least to most recent.

 Climate Smart Resolution